 Click here to learn more about Richland County’s biennial budget.

-For your payment and convenience, water and sewer usage fees, retiree insurance premiums , landfill tipping charges and monthly parking charges, can now be paid via credit card by clicking the online payment button found below.
+For your payment and convenience, water and sewer usage fees, retiree insurance premiums , landfill tipping charges and roll cart fees, can now be paid via credit card by clicking the online payment button found below.
 Please note that a portal fee of $1.00 plus 1.7% of the amount being paid will be added to your charge and your payment may not be reflected in your account for up to three business days.

 Richland County makes grant opportunities available to non-profit organizations that serve the County and meet the specific grant program criteria.
 Visit our Grants page for details.